Wave-Play/robo.js/README.md

 **Turbocharge [Discord.js](https://discord.js.org/) with effortless power!** ⚡

-Robo.js turbocharges Discord bot-building with a snappy plugin system and Sage's streamlined handling, all while keeping Discord.js' power. 🚀✨
+Upgrade your bots with a snappy plugin system and Sage's streamlined interactions, all while keeping Discord.js' power. 🚀✨

 > **Heads up!** This is a pre-release, so brace for some breaking changes before **v1.0**. 🚧